Stationery Fetish

 The contemporary enthusiast scene

 The modern community crystallised online.
-The Fountain Pen Network forum became a hub for dispersed collectors, and Reddit's r/fountainpens (started in 2010) and a wealth of review blogs and "ink-swatch" culture gave the hobby its now-familiar rhythms of unboxings, hauls, and nib comparisons.
-Japan's deep stationery retail culture and the global journaling and productivity scenes further broadened the audience.
+The Fountain Pen Network, founded in 2004, grew into the hobby's central hub, gathering more than 118,000 members and over four million posts.
+Reddit's r/fountainpens, started in 2010, added a faster, image-led venue, and together with a wealth of review blogs and "ink-swatch" culture they gave the hobby its now-familiar rhythms of unboxings, hauls, and nib comparisons.
+Japan's deep stationery retail culture and the global journaling and productivity scenes broadened the audience further.
+The 2010s bullet journal method, devised by designer Ryder Carroll, drew a large adjacent audience toward analog notebooks and pens, feeding the same retail and social-media ecosystem.

 In practice